jfclarke/osm_coyote_glmm/README.md

 ### SHARING/ACCESS INFORMATION

-**Recommended Citation for Manuscript:** Clarke, J., M. A. Dyck, L. Bron, M. Carlson, S. Labiy, Z. Penno, H. Webster, and J. T. Fisher.
+**Recommended Citation for Manuscript:** Clarke, J. F., L. Bron, M. Carlson, S. Labiy, Z. Penno, H. Webster, J. T. Fisher, and M. A. Dyck.
 In prep. *Energy infrastructure clears the way for coyotes in Alberta’s oil sands*.

 **Project Funders:** This research was funded by the Oil Sands Monitoring Program.
-It was a product of the program, but does not necessarily represent its views.
+It is a product of the program, but does not necessarily represent its views.

 <hr>